Park Sae-byul: Career

-On April 15 to 17, 2011, Sae-byul once more joined her labelmates in a concert called 'Antenna Music Warriors'.
-Sae-byul was then invited to be a radio DJ hosting "아름다운 동요세상 (Beautiful World of Children's Songs)" on the education channel EBS from March 6, 2011 to February 28, 2012.
-On May 28, she once more joined her labelmates for an encore concert called 'Always, Us Together'.
+From April 15 to 17, 2011, Park once again performed with her labelmates in the concert Antenna Music Warriors.
+She was also invited to work as a radio DJ, hosting 아름다운 동요세상 (Beautiful World of Children’s Songs) on the educational channel EBS from March 6, 2011, to February 28, 2012.
+On May 28, 2011, she reunited with her labelmates for an encore concert titled Always, Us Together.

-Sae-byul also contributed in dubbing the singing voice of main characters in Disney films.
-In 2007 she provided the singing voice of Giselle in the Korean dubbing of Enchanted.
-In 2009, she sang the dubbed version for an inserted song 'Barking at the Moon' for Disney's Bolt.
-The same year, she sang for the dubbed version of the ending song 'Gift of a Friend' for Disney's Tinkerbell 2.
-In 2011 she provided the singing voice of Rapunzel in the Korean dubbing of Tangled in all the songs, except for the song Healing Incantation.
+Park Sae-byul also contributed singing voices for Korean-language dubs of several Disney films.
+In 2007, she provided the singing voice of Giselle in the Korean dubbing of Enchanted.
+In 2009, she performed the Korean version of the inserted song “Barking at the Moon” for Disney’s Bolt.
+The same year, she sang the Korean version of the ending song “Gift of a Friend” for Tinker Bell and the Lost Treasure.
+In 2011, she provided the singing voice of Rapunzel in the Korean dubbing of Tangled, performing all of the songs except “Healing Incantation”.

 In 2012, she entered the Graduate School of Culture Technology at Korea Advanced Institute of Science and Technology (KAIST).
-On October 12, 2012, Sae-byul was part of the Busan Cultural Center's planned performance 'The Concert Under the Sky' marking her first solo performance in Busan.
+On October 12, 2012, Sae-byul participated in the Busan Cultural Center’s planned performance The Concert Under the Sky, marking her first solo performance in Busan.

-On May 28, 2013, Park Sae-byul released her second full-length album called 'High Heels' which she self-wrote, composed and arranged consisting of 9 total tracks with the title song 'If Love Makes Us Meet Again'.
-On October 25 to 26, Sae-byul held a solo concert called 'Star of an Autumn Night 2013'.
+On May 28, 2013, Park Sae-byul released her second full-length album, High Heels, which she wrote, composed, and arranged herself.
+The album consists of nine tracks, including the title song “If Love Makes Us Meet Again”.
+On October 25 to 26, Sae-byul held a solo concert titled Star of an Autumn Night 2013.

 In 2014, Sae-byul became part of the guest judge panel for K-pop Star 4 representing Antenna Music.
 In the same year, she sang for the Korean dubbing of Tinker Bell and the Legend of the NeverBeast.
 On June 11, Sae-byul took part in composing an OST for SBS series 'You're All Surrounded' titled 'I Only See You' sang by Kwon Jinah.

-On June 5, 2015 she released her single 'Sky High' with DJ Duo 라이크라익스와(Like Likes) feat.
-Young K. On June 20 to 21, Sae-byul became part of the lineup of artists for the 'Rainbow Island 2015 Music & Camping', which promotes the concept of music, camping, and recreation.
+On June 5, 2015 she released her single 'Sky High' with DJ Duo 라이크라익스와(Like Likes) featuring Young K. On June 20 to 21, Sae-byul was part of the lineup for Rainbow Island 2015 Music & Camping, a festival promoting the concept of music, camping, and recreation.
 On October 10, she became a panelist for a variety science talk show '2015 Science Talk Talk in Gwangju' hosted by the Ministry of Science, ICT and Future Planning organized by the Korea Foundation for the Advancement of Science and Creativity.
 On November 28, a similar variety talk show '2015 Science Talk Talk in Busan' was conducted where Sae-byul was once more a panelist.